combattingbias/combattingbias.huygens.knaw.nl/docs/news/historicalbias.md

 <figure style="width: 90%; margin: 2rem auto">
   <img src="/static/img/raam_bananas.jpg" alt="man with book infront of window with bananas dangling above">
   <figcaption> Brush drawing of a man, possibly Brandes himself, reading on the windowsill of probably the VOC ship Stavenisse on the route Batavia - Ceylon - Cape of Good Hope.
 Above the man's head hangs a bunch of bananas, colored in.
 Part of the sketchbook of Jan Brandes, vol. 2 (1808), p.
-21.
+21. Image credit: <a href="https://id.rijksmuseum.nl/200242629">Rijksmuseum</a>.
 </figcaption>
 </figure>